dmabery/dltn.io/posts/If, By Whiskey cb60b4e50507416d91223c575e79eaa4_fixed.md

 Title: "If, By Whiskey"
 Tags: ['til']
 Date: "July 8, 2022 3:23 AM (GMT)"
-Description: ""If, by whiskey" arguments are used whenever the speakers position depends on the listener's opinion.
+Description: "'If, by whiskey' arguments are used whenever the speakers position depends on the listener's opinion.
 It's a great way to take a position on something without really taking a position."
 Published: True
 Slug: "if-by-whiskey"
 Type: "Essay"